umdxrclub/xrc-prev-website/README.md

 The website is served using AWS Amplify, so it gets continuous deployment.
 Any changes made to this repo will be reflected on the website within a few minutes.

+## Building Locally

+* Clone repo on computer
+* Ensure that npm is installed on the computer
+* npm i
+* npm start